 Other control techniques

-If the slugs get away from you and there’s too many to squash by hand, you may have to try another technique.
+If the slugs get away from you and there are too many to squash by hand, you may have to try another technique.

 Whatever you use, it’s important to stand upwind and make sure you don’t inhale it.
 One of our Grow Great Fruit junior members is perfectly demonstrating the technique in the photo below.